Lisle (village), New York

 Lisle is a village in Broome County, New York, United States.
-The population was 320 at the 2010 census.
+The population was 348 at the 2020 census.
 It is part of the Binghamton Metropolitan Statistical Area.
 The village was named after a community in France.
+It was once called Onondaga.

 The village of Lisle is in the southeast part of the town of Lisle and is north of Binghamton.

 History

-The inhabitants voted against forming a village in 1867, but the village was later incorporated in 1876.
+In 1791, the region which would become Lisle was settled by American Revolutionary Army veterans from Massachusetts.
+The settlers were members of the Boston Purchase (Boston Ten Townships) that bought 240,000 acres in what is now Broome County, from the State of Massachusetts, at a penny an acre.
+As part of this arrangement, settlers also had to pay the local Indian tribes another penny an acre.
+The first permanent settler was Ebenezer Tracy in 1793, who built his home near the present-day Lisle cemetery.